widdix/aws-cf-templates/docs/migrate-v14.md

 Parameter `EngineVersion` default value was removed.
 Use `10.17` if you haven't specified the parameter value before.

+## wordpress/*

+We updated WordPress to version 6.0.

 ## Deprecation warnings

 * `security/kms-key`: Value `dnssec-route53` for parameter `Service` will be removed in v15.
 Use `ROUTE53_DNSSEC` instead.